NguyenHuy190303/CoFT/docs/thesis/Thesis_VAMK_Refactored.md

 The temperature \(\tau\) is a crucial tuning knob.
 A lower temperature amplifies the differences between similarities, forcing the model to work harder to distinguish between difficult negative samples.
 A higher temperature smooths the distribution, making the task easier.

 #### Step 4: Summarize the Objective
 The overall objective of the NT-Xent loss function is to learn an embedding space where the representations of different augmented "views" of the same sample (the positive pair) are pulled closer together, while the representations of all other samples (the negative pairs) are pushed farther apart.
+This learned representation should be robust to augmentations while being sensitive to the essential characteristics of the data.

 ### 2.2.3 The CA-TCC Baseline: A Rigorous Multi-Stage Semi-Supervised Pipeline

 The CoFT framework is a direct and principled extension of **CA-TCC (Contrastive Augmentation - Temporal Contrastive Clustering)** [7], a state-of-the-art framework for semi-supervised time series classification.
 It is not merely a single loss function but a complete, multi-stage pipeline designed to leverage both unlabeled and labeled data to their fullest extent.
-Understanding this intricate pipeline is critical to contextualizing the innovations presented in this thesis.
+Understanding this intricate pipeline is critical to contextualizing the innovations presented in this thesis, as it forms the foundational "playground" upon which CoFT was built and evaluated.

 ![Figure 2.1: The dual-objective contrastive learning in CA-TCC.
 The model learns to be invariant to augmentations via Temporal Contrasting and sensitive to temporal structure via Contextual Contrasting.](Images/Fig. 1.
 Overall architecture of the proposed TS-TCC.
 The Temporal Contrastingmodule.png)
 *Figure 2.1: The dual-objective contrastive learning in CA-TCC.
 The model learns to be invariant to augmentations via Temporal Contrasting and sensitive to temporal structure via Contextual Contrasting.*